• Skip to primary navigation

 Japanese Curry Sauce Mix/Roux

-The curry roux consists of flour, fat (usually butter), and curry spices.
-My personal favorite is S&B Golden curry (this is what I use) but Vermont curry from House Foods is another great option.
+The curry roux is a blend of flour, fat (usually butter), and curry spices.
+My personal favorite is S&B Golden Curry, but Vermont Curry by House Foods is another great option.

 store-bought S&B golden curry sauce mix/roux